 Lemongrass, pineapple, and ginger add up to deliciously zingy Lettuce Wraps.
 Fast and versatile, they easily swing vegan or omnivore-friendly with only one simple variation in the recipe.
 Super quick to prepare, you can easily make both versions in under 30 minutes, making them perfect for lunch, dinner, or appetizers.
 You can make the filling and toppings ahead of schedule too.

 TL;DR: Summary for Making Lettuce Wraps

 These Lettuce Wraps are seasoned with onion, ginger, lemongrass, soy sauce, brown sugar, and pineapple juice.

 Lemongrass may be an unfamiliar ingredient.
 You should be able to find it in the produce section of well-stocked grocery stores, or in an Asian grocery.
 Look for pale-green stalks with a citrusy scent.
-For the pineapple juice, I just use the juice from a can of pineapples, and the pineapple itself is one of the toppings.
+For the pineapple juice, you can just use the juice from a can of pineapples, and the pineapple itself as one of the toppings.

 Making Spicy Lettuce Wraps

 If you want them spicy, you could also add in fresh red chilis, such as a Thai Bird’s eye chili, or even some red pepper flakes.